 Radharani is the potency who gives transcendental pleasure to Krishna.
 When the mercy of that potency is bestowed upon a living entity, he develops love of Godhead and thus attains the highest pleasure—and he can also distribute that pleasure—and he can also distribute that pleasure to others.
 His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada has introduced this process of chanting to the Western countries and is spreading it all over the world.
 "The chanting," he says, "is exactly like the cry of a child for its mother's presence.
 Mother Hara [Srimati Radharani] helps the devotee achieve the Lord Father's grace, and the Lord reveals Himself to the devotee who chants this mantra sincerely."

-Adapted from a lecture given on Radhastami, the appearance anniversary of Srimati Radharani, on September 18, 1969, in London:
+Adapted from a lecture by Srila Prabhupada given on Radhastami, the appearance anniversary of Srimati Radharani, on September 18, 1969, in London:

 What is the position of Srimati Radharani?
 We should try to understand this today and offer our obeisances to Radharani.
 "Radhe vrndavanesvari:"